2factorauth/passkeys/CONTRIBUTING.md

 ### Icons

+> [!IMPORTANT]
+> If you're adding a website that already exists on [2fa.directory][2fadir], you can skip this step.\
+> This project automatically falls back to serving the image from 2fa.directory.

 Icons enhance brand recognition and contribute to a cohesive user experience within the Passkeys Directory.
 When adding a new entry, including an icon is mandatory.

 Icons should be placed in `img/` subdirectories and named after the entry's domain.
 For instance, the icon for `youtube.com` should be in `img/y/` and named `youtube.com.svg` or `youtube.com.png`.